RinkM/Odin6-SubscriptionForm/README.md

 # Odin6-SubscriptionForm
-Create a subscription form for a website.
+Create a subscription form for a website for user registration.

 ## Assignment is found here :